 The program is implemented in cooperation with the Laszlo N. Tauber Family Foundation, which funded the training of the staff.
-Specifically, we are seeking support towards funding the salaries of the professional team.
+We are seeking additional financial support to help fund the salaries of the professional team.

 Gome - An alternative to hospitalization in the community

-A new service from 2019.. opened in March 2019.
-In Israel 22,000 a year are accepted to psychiatric hospitalization.
-21% of them are first time in hospitalization.
-53% of the people who hospitalized return to hospitalization within 2 years.
-Research show that addressing properly first episode can reduce traumatic experiences and promote recovery, shorten the hospitalization period and the average stay in hospital.
+In March 2019, we implemented a new service to provide alternative options to hospitalization.
+In Israel, 22,000 people a year are admitted for psychiatric hospitalization.
+Of this total number, 21% of individuals are hospitalized for the first time and 53% of them are re-hospitalized within 2 years.
+Research shows that addressing the first episode properly can reduce the traumatic experience associated with hospitalization, promote recovery, shorten the hospitalization period and the average stay in hospital.
 Within the current system of ambulatory services and the day hospitalization there is a luck of intensive care in the community when you are in a psychiatric crisis.
-Gome is aimed to provide alternative in the community to the people who need help in a mental health crisis.
-By providing support, treatment that ca contain the crisis, in an open close place we can help the person manage his crisis and shorten the time he/she will recover.
+Gome aims to provide alternative care that takes place within the community for people who are in need of help during a mental health crisis.
+By providing support and treatment to contain the crisis in an open close place, we can help patients manage their crises and shorten the time it will take them to recover.

-This is a safe space 24/7 for a short term period of time (between few days and a month).
-The professional approach is based on recovery model, open dialogue with a socio-therapeutic concept and shared decision making.
-We see the family as an important part in the process.
+This service is offered in a safe space and is open 24/7 for a short-term period of time (between a few days to a month).
+The professional approach is based on the recovery model, and incorporates open dialogue with a socio-therapeutic concept and shared decision making.
+Additionally, we see the family as an important part of the recovery process.
 The house is open to up to 9 people.

 .

-Policy Advocacy, awareness and legislation
+Policy Advocacy, Awareness and Legislation

-Enosh constantly works to promote the rights of people with mental disability and their families through advocacy and promotion of legislation in the Knesset.
-In particular, Enosh was with the leading groups of civil society that promote the Israeli Law for the Rehabilitation of the Mentally Ill, which was established in the year 2000, is a direct result of Enosh's legislation efforts and is based on the Association's services and operating frameworks.
-This important law defines and emphasizes governmental duty to provide rehabilitation services for the mentally ill, as well as support and counseling services for their families.
-Additionally, Enosh works to raise awareness on the subject of mental health in Israel and overseas through the dissemination of information to reduce the social stigma associated with mental illness.
-This information is distributed in a variety of methods: newsletters, leaflets and brochures, lectures, workshops, and through our Website.
-We maximize exposure of the subject by appearing in all available media including printed and digital press, television, radio, social networks and forums.
-Enosh is part of Ngo's Coalitions: Coalition for legal Capacity in Israel, Coalition for promoting the Convention on the Rights of Persons with Disabilities in Israel; Coalition for patient rights in Israel.
-With our varied and widespread services, we are the leading organization in this field in Israel, with consistently developing knowledge.
-We hope to contribute to international activities to promote knowledge and the rights of people with mental disabilities, and their families.
+Enosh constantly strives to promote the rights of people with psychosocial disabilities and their families through advocacy and promotion of legislation in the Knesset.
+Enosh joined the leading groups of civil society in promoting the Israeli Law for the Rehabilitation of the Mentally Ill, established in 2000.
+The establishment of this law was a direct result of Enosh’s legislation efforts and is based on the Association's services and operating frameworks.
+This important law defines and emphasizes the government’s duty to provide rehabilitation services for those with psychosocial disabilities, as well as provide support and counseling services for their families.
+Additionally, Enosh works to raise awareness on the subject of mental health and reduce the social stigma associated with mental illness in Israel and overseas through the dissemination of information.
+This information is distributed in a variety of methods: newsletters, leaflets and brochures, lectures, workshops, and through our website.
+We maximize exposure of the subject by appearing in all available media outlets including print and digital press, television, radio, social network sites and forums.
+Enosh is part of NGO Coalitions which include: Coalition for Legal Capacity in Israel, Coalition for Promoting the Convention on the Rights of Persons with Disabilities in Israel and Coalition for Patient Rights in Israel.
+With our varied and widespread services, we are the leading organization in this field in Israel.
+Additionally, we are consistently developing new knowledge.
+We hope to continue to contribute to international activities by promoting knowledge and the rights of people with psychosocial disabilities, and their families.